 How does the implementation of Proptech contribute to the digitization of the industry?
 Actually, real estate executives are looking for solutions that can help them stay competitive and meet the needs of clients and tenants.

-The COVID-19 pandemic has affected hospitality facilities and short-term rentals.
+The COVID-19 has affected hospitality facilities and short-term rentals.
 Also, since traveling abroad has been restricted, audio and video calls have replaced live communication.
-The rapid development of the industry and the emergence of new startups will help Proptech stay on trend in 2022.
+Although technology relating to automation and VR were already commonplace throughout the industry, the pandemic skyrocketed their demand, cementing them as next-year essentials.

 What is Proptech: Facts and Figures

 Proptech (Property Technology) stands for general real estate technology.
 It can also be referred to as CREtech for the commercial market segment.
 These definitions refer to mobile and desktop apps, software in general, and innovation in the real estate industry.
 According to JLL Spark, the number of Proptech startups targeting new technologies has tripled to 8,000 over the past decade.

 New generations of consumers and realtors choose innovative solutions that offer quick search, rent, and purchase of housing.
 PitchBook reports that the volume of venture capital transactions in the residential real estate sector was $6.2 billion in the first half of 2021, which is equal to the entire previous year.

 Technology can improve employee efficiency by providing electronic storage, virtual meetings, and fast document processing.

 The development of software for the real estate industry helps to provide buyers with unique opportunities and simplify the purchase/sale of housing.